 Sometimes a fade in popularity can be attributed to a new site with more or more useful features.
 Sometimes it revolves around social networks themselves.
 For instance, a single user or group of users with a lot of connections can make a switch to a new site and bring all their contacts with them.
 Since every "friend" has his or her own friends, the ripple effect can eventually become enormous.
 For example, while Friendster has experienced a decline in American users, it has become enormously popular in the Philippines.
 Friendster traced the shift to one west coast American user who had many contacts in the Philippines [source: Woodard Maderazo].

-For more information on social networking and related topics, take a look at the links on the next page.
+For more information on social networking and related topics, take a look at the links below.